petre-renware/sdeven/doc_src/SDEVEN.25_SYTEST.md

 ### When
 The testing should be done first "internally" (ie, not in the presence of customer's people).
 Then some more complex, elaborated tests should be done in the customer presence (for customer confidence).

+## Vocabulary
+The testing process wil involve some specific  terms and concepts like: *compliance*, *bug*, *acceptable*, *workaround solution*, ...
+These terms are not necessarily new terms but they will make more sense, will get a more clear meaning  "if are seen" from testing perspective.